Stubborn-z/M3E/README.md

 If you want to evaluate the model on a dataset, just add the parameter ```--evaluate``` on the previous command.

 ```
-## Citation
-Please cite our paper if you find it helpful.